Get Started

 The Replication Failure

-When the team attempted to replicate their internal linking wins across the company’s international properties, conversion lifts vanished.
-The culprit: external factors they hadn’t controlled for.
+Then the team attempted to replicate their internal linking wins across the company’s international properties.
+Conversion lifts vanished.
+The culprit, predictably enough, was external factors they hadn’t controlled for.
 Regional sites used different content management systems, had varying content quality baselines, and faced distinct competitive landscapes.
-What worked on the flagship U.S. site—where content was dense and well-structured—flopped on newer European properties with sparse internal linking infrastructure.
+What worked on the flagship U.S. site, where content was dense and well-structured, flopped on newer European properties with sparse internal linking infrastructure.
 The original test had high internal validity (the changes genuinely caused the observed effect) but poor external validity (the findings didn’t generalize beyond specific conditions).
 Key differences included site authority, existing link depth, and user search behavior patterns that varied by market.

 Comparison of plant thriving in greenhouse versus struggling outdoors showing context dependency